hardhackerlabs/themes/lsd/README.md

 ## Install

+1. Before use this theme, you need to install HardHacker Theme into your terminal first.
-1. Download or clone this repo.
+2. Download or clone this repo.
-2. Copy `hardhacker.yaml` to `~/.config/lsd/themes/`.
+3. Copy `hardhacker.yaml` to `~/.config/lsd/themes/`.
-3. Edit `~/.config/lsd/config.yaml`, create it if doesn't exist.
+4. Edit `~/.config/lsd/config.yaml`, create it if doesn't exist.
 ```yaml
 color:
   theme: hardhacker